nightowlcasino/ergoscript-contracts/platform/Game Witness.md

 ## Description
 The game witness contract is platform contract that is used to access house funds and enforce any game logic of any Night Owl game.
-The contract protects a _GameWitnessBox_ which is a box that holds a single _GameWitnessToken_.
+The contract protects a _GameWitnessBox_ which is a box that holds a single _GameWitnessToken_ and simply acts as a witness that validates the use of house funds.

 ## Contract Requirements:
 The only requirement of this contract is that the _GameWitnessToken_ is preserved under the same script.